 For some tips on how to make the most of the available data, see the filter examples.

-To view or sort the performance information by location:
+To view or sort your browser monitoring performance data by location:

-- Go to one.newrelic.com > Browser > (select an app) > Filterable geography.
+- Go to one.newrelic.com > Browser > (select an app) > Filterable geos.

 - Use the dropdown to select the type of performance or usage data you want to view, such as page load or unique session count, average time for various processes, largest contentful paint, first input delay, cumulative layout shift, etc.

-- To drill down to a specific area, mouse over or select any area on the geographical map, or select any of the ten worst performing locations from the list to the right of the map.
+- To drill down to a specific area, mouse over or select any area on the geographical map, or select any of the locations on the list.

-- To view specific performance data, select any of the attributes below the funnel icon.
+- To view specific performance data, filter any attributes below the funnel icon.

-- To view comparison data about page load performance and historical performance, review the charts below the map on the Map view tab.
+- To compare page load and network performance with historical data, review the charts below the map on the Map view and Key attribute charts tabs.

 - To view additional charts of your data, click the Key attribute charts tab.